lorents/shaper/README.md

 What we want:
 - Shrink/Expand/Outline
 - Animation support
   - Atm the plan is to inject evaluation functions in the object graph, which will take precedence over static values.
-A coneniency .Animate(...) method will make this easy and readable.
-I think we should pass time as a parameter to these Func's, so we can easily do stuff such as .Delay()-ing shapes etc (which is important when creating juicy motion graphics!)
+A conveniency `.Animate(...)` method will make this easy and readable.
+I think we should pass time as a parameter to these `Func`'s, so we can easily do stuff such as `.Delay()`-ing shapes etc (which is important when creating juicy motion graphics!)

 What we want a bit later:
 - Constructing shapes from text